2019 El Paso Walmart shooting

 On August 3, 2019, a mass shooting occurred at a Walmart store in El Paso, Texas, United States.
-In the terrorist attack, a far-right individual killed 23 people and injured 23 others.
-The Federal Bureau of Investigation is investigating the shooting as an act of domestic terrorism and a hate crime.
-The shooting has been described as the deadliest attack on Latinos in modern American history since the 2016 Orlando nightclub shooting, and is the deadliest mass shooting in modern American history to conclude with a perpetrator being caught alive to face legal repercussions.
+The gunman, 21-year-old Patrick Wood Crusius, shot 45 people, killing 23 and injuring 22 others.
+The Federal Bureau of Investigation investigated the shooting as an act of domestic terrorism and a hate crime.
+The shooting has been described as the deadliest attack on Latinos in modern American history.

-Patrick Wood Crusius, a 21-year-old from Allen, Texas, was arrested and charged with capital murder in connection with the shooting.
-Crusius claims to have posted a manifesto with white nationalist and anti-immigrant themes, on the imageboard 8chan shortly before the attack.
-The manifesto cites the Christchurch mosque shootings earlier that year, and the far-right conspiracy theory known as the Great Replacement, as inspiration for the attack.
-On February 8, 2023, following an announcement that the Department of Justice would not seek the death penalty, Crusius pleaded guilty to 90 federal murder and hate crime charges.
+Crusius surrendered and was arrested and charged with capital murder in connection with the shooting.
+He posted a manifesto with white nationalist and anti-immigrant themes on the imageboard 8chan shortly before the attack.
+The manifesto cites the Christchurch mosque shootings in New Zealand earlier that year and the far-right conspiracy theory known as the Great Replacement as inspiration for the attack.
+In 2023, Crusius pleaded guilty to 90 federal murder and hate crime charges, and he was sentenced to 90 consecutive life sentences.